-Regardless of fault, a prompt, effective, and professional response at the accident scene is essential.
+No matter who is at fault, a quick, effective and professional response at the accident scene is essential.
 It can help you get the facts you need to understand what happened and control the cost of the accident.
-It also supports strategy development and trend analysis.
+This will also aide in developing strategies and understanding accident trends.
 Your employees need to know how to respond after an accident has occurred.
-Provide training to ensure they understand your company's procedures for reporting accidents promptly, when to involve emergency services, and the importance of contacting your organization and MEARIE.
+Provide training to ensure they understand your company's procedures for reporting accidents promptly, when to involve emergency services and the importance of contacting your organization and MEARIE.
 Employees should also know the procedures for post-accident drug and alcohol testing.
-Ensure drivers understand what information should be collected at the scene of the accident, such as:
+Ensure drivers understand what information should be collected at the scene of the accident such as: